claytoncollie/tracking-code-for-twitter-pixel/README.md

-# Tracking Code For Pinterest Pixel
+# Tracking Code For Twitter Pixel

-Tracking Code For Pinterest Pixel is a simple, lightweight WordPress plugin for inserting your Pinterest Pixel tracking code.
-The plugin does one thing and one thing only; prints the standard Pinterest Pixel tacking script to the `<head>` of your website.
+Tracking Code For Twitter Pixel is a simple, lightweight WordPress plugin for inserting your Twitter Pixel tracking code.
+The plugin does one thing and one thing only; prints the standard Twitter Pixel tacking script to the `<head>` of your website.
 To insert your tag ID, navigate to Settings > General and then scroll to the bottom of the page.

 ### Getting Started

-1. Upload `tracking-code-for-pinterest-pixel` to the `/wp-content/plugins/` directory
+1. Upload `tracking-code-for-twitter-pixel` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate to Settings > General > scroll to the bottom of the page
 4. Insert your tag ID